Agaricus placomyces: Description

 The spores are 4–6.0 x 3.5–4.5 μm, smooth, and elliptical; the spore print is dark brown.

-Similar species

-Several related species are difficult to distinguish.

 Habitat and distribution

 Agaricus placomyces is saprobic.
 In addition, it grows in groups under hardwoods and in mixed woods during summer and fall.
 It is generally found east of the Rocky Mountains and northern in distribution.
 Generally, it is solitary, living in either small groups, or clusters on disturbed ground under conifers.
 Unlike many other Agaricus species, it fruits from mid to late winter rather than during the late spring, summer and early fall.

 Toxicity

 Agaricus placomyces contains toxins which cause gastrointestinal upset, as with other phenolic-odored Agaricus species.
 Some people reportedly may not be affected.
 The mushroom's taste is mild and its odor resembles phenol or coal tar.

+Similar species

+Several related species are difficult to distinguish visually.
+Agaricus pocillator and A. leptocaulis overlap in range, but the former is distinguished by the cup-like base while the latter has a narrower stipe and is typically lighter in color.
+A. deardorffensis, A. buckmacadooi, and A. berryessae appear similar, but are found on the Pacific coast.